DCC-EX/WebThrottle-EX/CONTRIBUTING.md

 ## Contributions from DCC-EX members
 If you are a member of DCC-EX, you can clone this repo locally to make changes.
 Please make your own branch for this, either using a name related to the feature you are implementing, or better yet, in the format `user-feature`.
 This way it is easy to see who is using which branch and the feature they are implementing.
-Once you have made these changes, you can either open a pull request to `master` or just merge it to `master` yourself, it is completly up to you.
+Once you have made these changes, you can either open a pull request to `master` or just merge it to `master` yourself, it is completely up to you.

 **Note:** Never touch the `build` branch!
 This is the live, end-user version of WebThrottle-EX and is only pushed to when a release is made.